Bidet Systems: An Essential Reno Project

 Installation

 Bidet systems are relatively simple to install.
 They attach to the top of the existing toilet bowl in place of the current toilet seat.
-They need cold water connection from the supply line already going in the toilet tank.
+They need a cold water connection from the supply line already going into the toilet tank.
 However, a separate connection from the sink can be drawn for warm water through tubes and a T-connector.
-Also, a thermostatic valve is to be installed which separates both the warm and the cold water connections and regulates temperature.
+Also, a thermostatic valve is to be installed, which separates both the warm and the cold water connections and regulates temperature.

 Operating Principles

-Bidets work differently with different toilet models but the operating mechanism remains the same.
+Bidets work differently with different toilet models, but the operating mechanism remains the same.
 When one presses a button, a wash nozzle the size of the marker extends out and sprays a stream of aerated warm water towards the rear.
-When the stop button is pressed, nozzle retracts back into the housing.
-Before each and every wash, the bidet seats automatically rinse the nozzle so only freshwater touches the rear.
-Some bidet systems work by turning knobs to the right for warm water and to the left for cold water.
+When the stop button is pressed, the nozzle retracts back into the housing.
+Before every wash, the bidet seats automatically rinse the nozzle so only freshwater touches the rear.
+Some bidet systems work by turning knobs to the right for warm water and the left for cold water.
 The spray strength can also be adjusted in many bidet systems.

 Dimensions

-The actual bidet seats are usually half to an inch thicker than regular toilet seats.
-So there is not much of a height difference when a user sits on a bidet seat equipped toilet.
-The dimensions of these bidet seats are listed anywhere from 4”-6.5” but that is measuring the entire bidet units highest point which is at the rear of the unit.
+The actual bidet seats are usually half an inch thicker than regular toilet seats.
+So there is not much of a height difference when a user sits on a bidet-equipped toilet.
+The dimensions of these bidet seats are listed anywhere from 4” to 6.5”, but that is measuring the entire bidet unit's highest point, which is at the rear of the unit.

 To install the right bidet, one needs to install the right toilet first.
-This is the toilet rough- in distance.
+This is the toilet rough-in distance.
 It is the distance from the wall to the waste outlet hole… This distance is about 3.81 cm and is meant for both round (to conserve space) and oval (less space but fewer clogs and overflows) bowls.
-The toilet height a is 41.9 cm (two to three inches higher) compared to a regular height toilet which is 36.8 cm.
-There are two types of toilets – one piece and two piece toilets to which bidet seats can be installed.
-However, two-piece toilets where the toilet and the bowl are separate offer tons of space for bidets to fit in and are less expensive.
-Dual flush toilets are also preferred over toilets over other types of flush system to conserve water.
-For all the toilet types, bidet seats replace the standard toilet seat to serve as a toilet seat and a bidet seat both.
+The toilet height is 41.9 cm (two to three inches higher) compared to a regular height toilet, which is 36.8 cm.
+There are two types of toilets – one-piece and two-piece toilets, to which bidet seats can be installed.
+However, two-piece toilets, where the toilet and the bowl are separate, offer tons of space for bidets to fit in and are less expensive.
+Dual-flush toilets are also preferred over toilets with other types of flush systems to conserve water.
+For all the toilet types, bidet seats replace the standard toilet seat to serve as a toilet seat and a bidet seat.

 Contrast